 – You’ll notice that all of our room instructors are using older versions of trading platform software.
 If you want to minimize differences between their charts and yours, you might consider using the same version that they are using.
 In TradeStation, we are not yet running the new version, which looks and operates quite differently from the older version.
 Thomas, Dave, and John are still using TradeStation 9.5, which can be downloaded as the “legacy” version on the TradeStation download page (it’s beneath the Version 10 download link on their site).
 Gary prefers to use NT7 at this time, but you may find that the newer NT8 is very close to what he’s using.
 More information about trading platforms is included later in this article.

 – Get access to Base Camp Trading’s SlackChat by requesting it via an email to support at firstname.lastname@example.org.
-SlackChat is a chat tool that lets Base Camp Trading members communicate with one another, ask questions, share your ideas and your expertise, etc. There are various “channels” within slackchat that focus on futures and options, for example.
+SlackChat is a chat tool that lets Base Camp Trading members communicate with one another, ask questions, share their ideas and their expertise, etc. There are various “channels” within SlackChat that focus on futures and options, for example.
 SlackChat is available 24 hours a day.

 – Answers to frequently asked questions are maintained in our growing custom knowledge base, which you can reach via this link.
 Feel free to search there for immediate answers to common questions on BCT and trading in general.
 Over 100 articles have been added to this knowledge base and it contains answers to many of users’ most common questions about our indicators, trading rooms, platforms, chart setup, and trading in general.